- Chart

 Strengths

-- Extensive global payment network and infrastructure
+- Dominant global network and brand recognition

-- Diversified revenue streams (service, data processing, international transactions)
+- Diversified revenue streams

 Weaknesses

-- Competition from alternative payment methods and fintech disruptors
+- Competition from disruptive fintech companies

-- Potential for system outages or security breaches affecting reputation
+- Potential for network outages affecting operations

 Opportunities